 (This can only be done for reasons of gross misconduct) or the employee wants to leave early

 - If the fixed-term employee intrudes on the cohesive unit of permanent employees and the sense of teamwork is damaged, possibly leading to the loss of other employees and instability in the workplace

 Both employees and employers should be aware that fixed-term employees still working for the employer after the stipulated end date are legally considered permanent employees.
 For this and many other reasons, it is essential to consult with S.T.
 Legal to make sure that the parameters of the fixed-term agreement are clear to you.

 The Illinois Workplace Transparency Act went into effect in 2020 and is a vital component of fixed-term employment agreements.
 Both employees and employers must be aware of its implications.
 The Act was crafted to protect employees, along with consultants and independent contractors who truthfully report alleged unlawful discrimination and harassment or criminal conduct in the workplace.

-Fortunately, the WTA offers protection to fixed-term employees against the evils of discrimination, harassment, retaliation, and wrongful termination so they can stand on an even footing with their colleagues.
+Fortunately, the WTA offers protection to fixed-term employees against the evils of discrimination, harassment, retaliation claims, and wrongful termination so they can stand on an even footing with their colleagues.
 Although when first passed, the WTA only applied to businesses with 15 or more employees, since July 1, 2020, the WTA provides protection for employees in all Illinois companies with one or more employees.
 Understanding the WTA is crucial for all employees and employers in Illinois to comprehend and comply with.